Last Updated: 04/ 12/ 2023

 According to the experts, the primary reason for water damage has a flattened roof and collection of water at the top instead of draining as intended.

 Rooftops can also experience ice dams during winter weather when puddles are covered with ice that traps water.
-In any case, roof cracks and ceiling leaks can cause water damage and mould in your home.
+In any case, roof cracks and ceiling leaks can cause water damage and mold in your home.

 2. Prevention Tactic

 To prevent water damage on flat roofs, repair low areas where water collects and is not drained.
 Also, while considering re-roofing, unclogging, or unclogging existing drains.
 Keep in mind to hire a licensed contractor for this purpose.